Steinhoff's former CEO says not aware of accounting irregularities at company

-CAPE TOWN (Reuters) - Steinhoff’s former chief executive, Markus Jooste, told a parliamentary inquiry investigating an accounting scandal at the retailer that he was not aware of any accounting irregularities when he left the firm in December.
+CAPE TOWN, Sept 5 (Reuters) - Steinhoff’s former chief executive, Markus Jooste, told a parliamentary inquiry investigating an accounting scandal at the retailer that he was not aware of any accounting irregularities when he left the firm in December.

 Jooste told the inquiry that he lost 3 billion rand ($193 million) due to the company’s stock collapse after the scandal was uncovered.